 Once the teams are set, the battle is on.
 The coaches dedicate themselves to developing their team of artists, giving them advice and sharing the secrets of their success, along with help from their celebrity advisers.
-This season the coaches enlisted music industry heavyweights to prepare their artists for the Battle Rounds.
-Legend teams up with Khalid, Clarkson with Kelsea Ballerini, Levine with Charlie Puth, and Blake Shelton with Brooks and Dunn.
+The coaches enlist music industry heavyweights to prepare their artists for the Battle Rounds.

 During the Battle Rounds, the coaches will pit two of their own team members against each other to sing the same song together in front of a studio audience.
-After the vocal battle, the coach must choose which of his/her singers will advance to the next round of competition, while the losing artist is available to be stolen by another coach.
-Each coach has two steals available during the Battle Rounds.
+After the vocal battle, the coach must choose which of his/her singers will advance to the next round of competition.
+The losing artist is available to be stolen by another coach, or for the first time, available to be saved by their own coach.
+Each coach has one save and one steal available during the Battle Rounds.

 “The Voice” is a presentation of MGM Television, Talpa Media USA Inc., Warner Horizon Unscripted & Alternative Television.
 The series was created by John de Mol, who serves as executive producer along with John de Mol, Mark Burnett, Audrey Morrissey, Amanda Zucker, Kyra Thompson and Stijn Bakkers.

 (This content is not eligible for SAG Awards consideration)